-In Credo's past surveys of faculty, students' inability to evaluate resources (especially online) always topped the list of IL-related frustrations.
+In Infobase's past surveys of faculty, students' inability to evaluate resources (especially online) always topped the list of IL-related frustrations.
+The ability to evaluate information effectively has become even more complicated and urgent with the rise of ChatGPT and other generative AI tools.
 Effective marketing to faculty should state that IL instruction can help their students better discern reliable from unreliable material.
-Information literate students produce better research projects and other work, making it easier for faculty to teach course content and avoid an outsize focus on research skills.
+Information literate students produce better research projects and